JuusanKojirou/Example-about-lstm-gru-cnn/README.md

 # Example-about-lstm-gru-cnn

-Here are some small project I wrote.
+Here are some small projects.

-cnn for Image-net image restoration using theano
+CNN for Image-net image restoration using theano .

-lstm for ATIS natual language processing using theano
+LSTM for ATIS natual language processing using theano which I am going to add more function.

-gru for IMDB using verilog and matlab (verilog for its hardware implementation)
+GRU(gated recurrent unit) for IMDB natual language processing using verilog and matlab (verilog for its hardware implementation)